 What about its wings.
 When it flies through the sky, its wings are going to need to be flexible but strong enough to hold its weight.
 What types of materials could help our dragon fly?

-of all the materials from your box we might have
+Write a list of all the materials from your box we might have used to build our dragon.